 Ever since health insurance became mandatory in the United States, complementary and alternative medicine practitioners may have experienced a reduction in popularity because health insurance does not cover most holistic therapies.
-It costs $25 to visit a family physician for patients with good health insurance plans, versus over $100 for a visit with a naturopath, chiropractor, or other holistic health practitioner.
+It costs $25 to visit a family physician for patients with good health insurance plans, versus over $100 for a visit with a naturopath, chiropractor, or other holistic health practitioners.
 Medication with insurance also has a manageable price whereas some professional quality wellness supplements run between $20 up to $200 and above.
-Moreover, since patients are already paying for insurance that guarantees lower medical treatment costs, going to the alternative doctor may feel like a luxury, an unnecessary expense.
+Consequently, going to the alternative doctor may feel like a luxury, an unnecessary expense or last resort when the “regular” medicine failed.

 The annual cost of cancer management is $50,000-200,000 per case.
 This includes all necessary procedures: surgeries, chemotherapy, and radiation.
 This does not include the cost of missed work days, any child care needed during treatment, transportation, meals, and other expenses.
 The out of pocket 20% of care that the insurance may require you to pay is $10,000-40,000, plus the deductible and the monthly payments.